These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 By using our software and website, you warrant on behalf of yourself, any entity who you represent who has entered into these Terms of Service, and your users that you will not:

-- Modify, copy, prepare derivative works of, decompile, or reverse engineer our software or any materials and software contained within;
+- Modify, copy, prepare derivative works of, decompile, or reverse engineer our software or palmER-owned materials contained within it, except that you may use Your Content and AI-generated content as expressly permitted below;

 - Remove any copyright or proprietary notations from our software or website;